 This article provides more information about the difference between MRF and AMI Rotating Zones.

-Please set a ‘Forces and moments’ control item.
-Assign it to a pre-defined topological entity set named ‘Runner blades’:
+To assess the force and torque applied on the turbine runner blades please set a ‘Forces and moments’ control item.
+Assign it to a pre-defined saved selection named ‘Runner blades’:

 Did you know?